How To Turn Western Stirrups

-Start by placing your saddle on a saddle stand or something similar, then take your hand and twist the front of one of the stirrups toward the back of the saddle (see the blue arrow in the photo at right).
+Step 1: Start by placing your saddle on a saddle stand or something similar, then take your hand and twist the front of one of the stirrups toward the back of the saddle.

 Note: Many people thoroughly wet the stirrup fenders and leathers before they turn them.
 Wet leather trains more quickly than dry leather, and will give faster results.
 There are both pros and cons to wetting the leather to turn stirrups; please see more information lower on this page.

-Then take a small pole of some sort (like a broom handle) and run it through the stirrup.
+Step 2: Take a small pole of some sort (like a broom handle) and run it through the stirrup.
 Run the pole all the way underneath the saddle to the other side and the opposite stirrup.
 Twist the front of that stirrup toward the back of the saddle, too, then run the pole through that stirrup like you did the first one.
-See the photo at right.
+See the photo below.